Czar-16/Sorting-Visualizer/README.md

 ├── screenshots/
 │ ├── unsorted.png
 │ ├── sorting.png
+│ ├── sorting_merge.png
 │ ├── sorted.png
-└── README.me
+└── README.md

 🚀 Serve the Application:
-Open index.html directly in a modern web browser (e.g., Chrome, Firefox). 🌍 Alternatively, use a local server (e.g., python -m http.server or VS Code's Live Server) to avoid CORS issues with external resources like Bulma. 🖥️
+Open index.html in a modern web browser (e.g., Chrome, Firefox).
+For best results, use a local server to avoid CORS issues with external resources like Bulma:
+Python: python -m http.server
+VS Code: Use the Live Server extension.

+📦 Dependencies:
-📦 Dependencies: No external installations are required.
-The project uses Bulma CSS via a CDN.
+No local installations required.
+The project uses Bulma CSS via a CDN for styling.

 Usage 🎮

-🌐 Open the Visualizer: Load index.html in a browser.
+🌐 Open the Visualizer:
+Load index.html in a web browser.

 📈 Generate an Array:
-Use the Size slider to set the number of bars (default: 60). 🔧 Click the New Array button to generate a new random array. 🔄
+Use the Size slider to set the number of bars (default: 60).
+Click the New Array button to generate a random array. 🔄

 🛠️ Sort the Array:
-Select a sorting algorithm by clicking its respective button (e.g., Bubble Sort, Quick Sort). 🖱️ Adjust the Speed slider to control animation speed (higher value = faster sorting). ⚡
+Select an algorithm by clicking its button (e.g., Bubble Sort, Quick Sort).
+Adjust the Speed slider to control animation speed (higher value = faster sorting). ⚡

 👀 Observe the Animation:
-Bars change colors to indicate comparisons (🔴), sorted elements (🟢), and other states (🩵, or in Quick Sort: 🟣 for pivot, 🟠 for current element, 🔵 for smaller elements).
+Bars change colors to indicate:
+🔴 Comparisons
+🟢 Sorted elements
+🩵 Reset state
+Quick Sort-specific: 🟣 Pivot, 🟠 Current element, 🔵 Smaller elements

 The UI is disabled during sorting to prevent interruptions. 🔒

+🔁 Repeat:
-🔁 Repeat: Generate a new array or try a different algorithm.
+Generate a new array or select a different algorithm to explore further.

 Algorithm Details 📚

-🫧 Bubble Sort: Repeatedly compares adjacent elements and swaps them if out of order.
-Time complexity: O(n²).
-🔍 Selection Sort: Finds the minimum element in the unsorted portion and places it at the beginning.
-Time complexity: O(n²).
+🫧 Bubble Sort: Iteratively compares and swaps adjacent elements if out of order.Time Complexity: O(n²) 🔍 Selection Sort: Repeatedly selects the smallest element from the unsorted portion and places it at the beginning.Time Complexity: O(n²)
-➡️ Insertion Sort: Builds a sorted portion by inserting each element into its correct position.
-Time complexity: O(n²).
-⚡ Quick Sort: Uses a pivot to partition the array and recursively sorts sub-arrays.
-Average time complexity: O(n log n).
-🔗 Merge Sort: Divides the array into halves, recursively sorts them, and merges them back.
-Time complexity: O(n log n).
+➡️ Insertion Sort: Builds a sorted portion by inserting each element into its correct position.Time Complexity: O(n²) ⚡ Quick Sort: Partitions the array around a pivot and recursively sorts sub-arrays.Average Time Complexity: O(n log n) 🔗 Merge Sort: Divides the array into halves, recursively sorts, and merges them.Time Complexity: O(n log n)

+Contributing 🤝
+Contributions are welcome!
+To contribute:

+Fork the repository.

+Create a feature branch (git checkout -b feature-name).
+Commit your changes (git commit -m 'Add feature').
+Push to the branch (git push origin feature-name).
+Open a pull request.